ariary/DogWalk-rce-poc/README.md

 ## Let's get it

 If you are too lazy (or in a hurry) to proceed step-by-steps:
+*If you are testing on Windows Servers.
+You may need to append one more ..\\ to $MALICIOUS_PATH_PREFIX in diagcab-webdav-poc.pl file. (https://github.com/ariary/DogWalk-rce-poc/blob/9cffafdc6574c480448bcc4db846e1c14784bcf8/webdav/diagcab-webdav-poc/diagcab-webdav-poc.pl#L9)

 ```shell
 ./hurry-dogwalk.sh [WEBDAV_URL]         # need docker
 # Stop the server